SerenityOS/serenity/Documentation/NotesOnWSL.md

 - `make run` as usual.

+#### Known issues with WHPX

+##### Freeze on boot in Scheduler

+If Serenity freezes on boot with the log message: `Scheduler[0]: idle loop running` then you are likely missing some emulated CPU features.
+Please ensure you have installed the most recent version of [QEMU for Windows](https://qemu.weilnetz.de/) and that you have followed the step above to enable the maximum feature set available:
+`export SERENITY_QEMU_CPU="max,vmx=off"`.

+##### Illegal instruction on boot

+Using `SERENITY_QEMU_CPU="max"` can trigger a QEMU bug where the OSXSAVE CPUID flag is erroneously set, playing havoc with feature detection logic in libgcc and resulting in this error.

+To workaround this, first adjust the `SERENITY_QEMU_CPU` setting to emulate a more restricted feature set. `SERENITY_QEMU_CPU="qemu32"` appears to work in some cases, however in others causes the boot freeze issue above.
+It's worth playing around with various different values here to see if you can find one that works for you.
+Running `qemu-system-i386.exe -cpu ?` will list the supported CPU configurations.

+If you cannot find a working CPU feature set, the next workaround is to patch libgcc in the Serenity toolchain build to remove the offending instruction.
+Comment out the `if ((ecx & bit_OSXSAVE))` block in `Toolchain/Tarballs/gcc-<version>/libgcc/config/i386/cpuinfo.c`.
+In GCC 10.2.0 this is lines 282-297.

+Rebuild the toolchain using `Toolchain/BuildIt.sh` as normal, then rebuild Serenity.

 ### Note on filesystems

 WSL2 filesystem performance for IO heavy tasks (such as compiling a large C++ project) on the host Windows filesystem is terrible.